a-czer-a/UFEND-Project-3-Memory-Game/README.md

 ## **Description**

-This project of a memory game app was accomplished as a part of Udacity Front-End Nanodegree and uses HTML, CSS, and pure JavaScript.
+This project of a memory game app was accomplished as a part of Udacity Front-End Nanodegree.

+## **Code Dependencies**

+The app is built with the following dependencies:
+- HTML5
+- CSS3
+- JavaScript.

+The shuffle() function was provided by Udacity (from [Stackoverflow](http://stackoverflow.com/a/2450976)).

 ## **How to play**